Nonta72/spacewar-ubports/README.md

 17. Now if you want to switch back to android, open the newly installed app and click Switch Slot, and reboot!
 You can also switch slots in android using the app [Boot Control](https://github.com/capntrips/BootControl/releases/tag/v1.0.0-alpha03), but you need to have root installed.
 If you do not want to root your device, you will manually have to reboot to fastboot mode/bootloader and use fastboot on your PC to switch to Ubuntu Touch.

 # _**IMPORTANT NOTE**_: You can NEVER, lock the bootloader in this state.
 EVER!
 If you attempt to, you will risk hard-bricking your phone!
 (Black screen, not turning on at all.)
-Although this is recoverable with EDL Mode, it is not recommended to lock the bootloader.
+Although this is recoverable with EDL Mode, it is not recommended.

 # Current status :
 - [x] Boots into UI !